How much does the licence cost? Click to get info

 Landlords of properties that are subject to licensing and which have been let for an extended period since the scheme began in April 2015 will not normally be granted a temporary exemption.
 A recent change in circumstances to one of the criteria above does not negate the historical legal requirement to hold a property licence in Waltham Forest.

 If you think that your property may fall under one of the above criteria, you can make a temporary exemption application.
 Please include evidence.
 We will review it, and we may refuse it.

 If you have problems applying

 If you've any problems completing your application please phone Customer Services between 9am and 5pm on 020 8496 3000.

 What happens next?

-Once your application has been submitted and paid for, the licence application will be checked to verify that all information has been provided.
+Once your application has been submitted and paid for, it will be checked to verify that all information has been provided.

-If any information is missing you will be contacted and asked to submit the missing information.
+If any information is missing we will contact you and ask you to provide it.

-Once the application has been made in full, it will be assessed.
+Once the application has been made in full, we will assess it.
 This will normally take no longer than 28 days.